axone-protocol/docs/docs/whitepaper/dataverse.md

 ## Portal

-The OKP4 portal is a Web App which allows to exokire the dataverse.
+The OKP4 portal is a Web App which allows to explore the dataverse.
 It aggregates the dataverse services such as wallets, catalog, files deposit, dapps, block explorer and more.

 Although parts of the portal is open (especially for content and support), each user can log in to get access to all the services.